leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 > The answer I think is that I was writing for myself.
 Number one, it’s creative, I enjoy the writing process.
 Number two I thought that the topics were interesting and that I wanted to put them on paper.
 Number three, writing makes you tighten up your thinking.

-and Morgan Housel follows up with his own thoughts:
+and Morgan Housel follows up with his rationale for writing:

 > Writing is the ultimate test of whether your thoughts make sense or are merely gut feelings.
 Feelings about why something is the way it is don’t need to be questioned or analyzed in your head because they feel good and you don’t want to rock the boat.

 Thus, we should write for ourselves first and foremost.
 This particularly applies in non-fiction writing, where we're discussing an idea.
 Formalising our vague thoughts concretely helps us identify weak spots in our understanding.
 You'll have encountered that feeling before when elaborating your idea on paper and discovering a logical gap, or when [explaining something to someone else and realising you don't understand the topic as well as you thought.](https://strategyumwelt.com/frameworks/feynman-technique?rq=feynman%20technique "feynman technique") Having an audience is awesome, and feedback is fantastic, but we should write without the assumption anyone will be interested in what we have to say.
-Writing for ourselves is helpful enough, and any other benefits are positive surprises.
+Writing for ourselves is its own reward, and any other benefits are positive surprises.
 I'm not saying to avoid publicity, but to remember that publicity is a bonus and should not be your primary driver.
 If it is, I fear you'll burn out quickly.

 Which brings me to the point of this post, which is to explain my reasons for starting this blog \[5\].
 I've briefly described my rationale [in my about section](https://www.leonlinsx.com/about-me/), which coincidentally is similar to the reasons discussed above \[6\].
-For me, the act of writing itself is helpful to organise my thoughts, reflect on inconsistencies, and synthesise information.
+For me, the act of writing is helpful to organise my thoughts, reflect on inconsistencies, and synthesise information.
 A few years ago, I started compiling interesting things I'd come across and emailing these to friends.
 Of course, I was hoping that I was adding value to them, but the main benefit to me was and still is how it forced me to record information in a succint and understandable format.
 Whenever someone talks about an issue I've written about before, my default is to send them the relevant email as a follow up \[7\] .
-As the years went by I added more people to the list, and even received thoughtful replies to the content, improving my understanding.
+As the years went by I added more people to the list, and even received thoughtful replies that improved my understanding.
 I comfort myself with the thought that noone has asked to drop off the list yet, though I'm wondering how much of that is a combination of (1) feeling too awkward to ask and (2) not even reading the email in the first place.
 Hmm...

 With the email system going well, why did I decide to set up a public blog then?
 I was nudged initially by a friend, and became more serious about it after a change in personal circumstances.
 These were the pros and cons that factored into my decision:

 **Pros:**
 1. Easier searching and categorisation of my content.
-I'd be able to tag and find posts by category, and could more easily forward them to whoever was interested
+I'd be able to tag and find posts by category, and could more easily forward them to whoever was interested.
+Gmail search wasn't enough since the emails did not have standardised titles or tags
 2. Accountability for my thoughts.
 Putting my opinion out there would force me to be accountable \[8\].
 You might have noticed the conviction level disclaimer in front of the newer posts, a method I'm testing to calibrate the accuracy of my beliefs.
 I'm mostly ranking conviction level in steps of 20%, with the occassional 5% or 95% cop-out.
-For me, I think getting more granular than that would be false precision for myself
+I think getting more granular than that would be false precision for myself, but wanted to publicly put my opinions out to build credibility
 3. Build my personal brand.
 This will be the topic of another post, but I believe that there's a trend of individualisation as more people move away from work and company oriented identities to becoming their own brand, such as the influencer movement in marketing and publicity
 4. Force me to learn a tiny bit of technical knowledge to set up the site the way I wanted it to look
 5. Low (20%?) chance of the content reaching a larger audience and getting to learn from the increased feedback \[9\]